ai-mindset/bundlr/README.md

 | **"Command not found"** | Add to PATH or use `./bundlr-*` |
 | **Python download fails** | Check internet connection (~60MB download) |
 | **GUI doesn't work** | Use CLI mode: `bundlr <package>` |

+## ❓ FAQ

+**Q: How is this different from pipx?**
+A: Bundlr requires no installation - it's a single executable that automatically downloads Python and manages everything. pipx requires Python to already be installed.

+**Q: Is it safe to run unknown packages?**
+A: Yes, each run is completely isolated in a temporary virtual environment with no access to your system Python or files.

+**Q: Where are files stored?**
+A: Platform-specific cache directories only.
+No global Python installation is modified.

+**Q: Can I use it for CI/CD?**
+A: Absolutely!
+Perfect for running tools like black, pytest, or custom scripts without setup steps.

+**Q: What Python version does it use?**
+A: Python 3.14 by default, configurable via `BUNDLR_PYTHON_VERSION` environment variable.

 ## 📄 License